State Contribution Limits and Voluntary Expenditure Ceilings

 - State committees (including political parties and PACs) may receive contributions in excess of the limits identified below as long as the contributions are not used to make contributions to state candidates.

-- Contributions to ballot measure committees (including those controlled by a candidate) are not limited unless the contribution is from another state candidate's controlled committee.
+- Contributions to ballot measure committees (including those controlled by a candidate) are not limited.

 - Contributions raised for a legal defense fund are not subject to limits, but the amount raised must be reasonably necessary to cover attorney's fees and other legal costs related to the proceeding for which the fund is created.